 In his previous role, Dave served as CFO at The Hospitals of Providence Sierra Campus in El Paso, Texas, a part of the Tenet Healthcare system.
 Prior to coming to The Hospitals of Providence Sierra Campus, Dave was CFO at Des Peres Hospital in St. Louis, Missouri, a part of the Tenet Healthcare System.
 Previously, he was the Assistant CFO at The Hospitals of Providence Sierra campus.
 Prior to that, Dave held Controller positions at DeTar Healthcare System in Victoria Texas, a part of Triad Hospitals and Des Peres Hospital.
 He has been with Tenet for over 15 years and has over 23 years of cumulative experience.
 Dave oversees the financial viability of the hospital by monitoring and establishing financial plans and budgets.
 He is responsible for Finance, Admitting, Revenue Analysis, Case Management, Materials Management, Health Information Management and Chart Audit.
 Dave received his Bachelor of Science in Business Administration - Accounting from the University of Missouri-St. Louis.

-Kelly Galloway has been in the healthcare field for 27 years.
+Kelly Galloway has been in the healthcare field for 28 years.
 She started her career as an LVN in the nursing home at Dalhart.
 She transferred to the hospital, and got her RN and has been in the charge nurse role in each of these places.
+She received one of the 25 Panhandle Great Nurses award in October of 2016.
 With Coon Memorial being a Critical Access Hospital, Kelly has worked in just about every department in the hospital.
 In this journey, she was a part of the team who did the EHR install.
 This was a challenge, as we all know.
 This fueled her hunger for knowledge of IT and went to school, for Data Quality Management.
 She is currently going to school for a Bachelor’s in Health Care Administration.

-Kelly was the Trauma Coordinator, Trauma Registrar, and ER Director for 7 years prior to her role as COO.
+Kelly was the Trauma Coordinator, Trauma Registrar, and ER Director for 7 years prior to her role as COO for 2 years, now she is the QI Coordinator, DISRP coordinator and is implementing Telemedicine Clinics.
+The first clinic of Tele-Dermatology is a great success, the next to install will be Tele-Cardiology.
 In addition to these leadership opportunities, she also has served on the Panhandle Regional Advisory Council Board for 8 years.
-Kelly is proud to represent her hospital and state as President of the CPSI National User Council.
-She is proud to say she gets the opportunity to work and lead 14 amazing managers every day.
+She is proud to say she gets the opportunity to work with an amazing team and have new adventures every day.
 One of her strengths is problem solving, and that skill is put to the test on a regular basis.

 Debbi Garbade has worked in healthcare for more than 20 years.
 Her career started as an Emergency Department nurse in a Level I Trauma Center, over the years, she has added ICU, Home Health, Case Management, Infection Prevention, Risk Management, and Quality/Patient Safety.
 Debbi's passion for improving patient safety in healthcare has been the hallmark of her work.
 She believes that we need to live by servant leadership concepts and provide a no-secrets culture that allows for open communication and an environment of transparency.
 She would love to have a culture that is results oriented and based on evidence, not excuses.
 The journey to obtain a highly reliable patient safety culture includes continuous efforts for improvement and comes from the belief that our journey is never ending – our work is never done!